Lafitte's Blacksmith Shop

-Jean Lafitte was a known privateer, but a hero in the Battle of New Orleans, when America forces defeated the British Army in their attempt to steal the Louisiana Purchase from America.
-Though local authorities squashed his privateering camp, he was pardoned by President Andrew Jackson, whom he fought alongside in the Battle of New Orleans.
-The Lafitte name lingers: there is a town named after him just outside of New Orleans, as well as housing projects in the 5th Ward that carry his name.
+Though Jean Lafitte was a known pirate and privateer, he was also a hero of the Battle of New Orleans, the last major conflict during the War of 1812, when American forces defeated the British Army in their attempt to seize New Orleans and the Louisiana Purchase from the U.S. Though local authorities squashed his privateering camp, Lafitte was pardoned in exchange for assisting the Americans during the battle.

 Know Before You Go

 Lafitte's Blacksmith Shop is on the corner of Bourbon Street and St. Phillip Street, on the far side of the French Quarter down Bourbon Street from Canal.
 While it is originally one of the oldest buildings in New Orleans, it has recently been updated with a very cheesy "look" of an old building.
 Though it claims to still have candles on the tables and no electricity, it has a number of frozen daiquiri machines behind the bar.
 Nowdays this place feels less like a historical site and more like a tourist trap.